harishvavilala/Betterhappo/Testcases/TestcasesOverview.md

 1  |Verify if all of the  buttons like Seasons and responsibilities are clickable. |Positive 2  |Verify that Navigations are working.  |Positive
 3  |Verify that Scroll bar is working.  |Positive
-4  |verify that Navigation bar is working. |Positive
+4  |Verify that Navigation bar is working. |Positive

 <h2>Specific Season Page</h2>

 Sr.No.  |Functional Test cases |Type-Negative/Positive Test Case
 ---|---|---|
-1  |verify that Banners scrollbar is working.|Positive 2  |verify that all the banners are clickable.|Positive
+1  |Verify that Banners scrollbar is working.|Positive 2  |Verify that all the banners are clickable.|Positive

 <h2>Specific Banner Page</h2>